Finite-state transducers for substitution tilings: Specifying a substitution system

 The new feature in this system is a zero-thickness \emph{spur}, sticking out from the right of the dart's deflation, running along a former edge of the vanished $V$ triangle.
 This spur is invisible in the final deflated tiling:\ it protrudes from one supertile's deflation between the deflation of two others, and contributes no subtiles to the output.
 But for the purposes of the algorithms presented here, a spur such as this cannot be disregarded completely, because the deflation of edge 1 of a dart must still have the same number of sub-edges as that of any edge it can meet (such as edge 2 of a dart, or edge 3 of a kite), so that every sub-edge has its counterpart in the other supertile.

 We represent this in the combinatorial description of the tiling by allowing the adjacency map to contain entries which pair up two \emph{exterior} edges (symbols of type $\Ext{u}{v}$), along with the entries already seen which pair up two interior edges, or one interior to one exterior edge.
 For example, in this diagram, the `upper' side of the spur is the first of three sub-edges of the dart's edge 1.
 Since those three sub-edges are indexed symmetrically as $-2,0,+2$, the spur sub-edge will be $\Ext{1}{-2}$ in our notation.
 The `lower' side of the spur is the single sub-edge of the dart's edge 0.
 So the adjacency map for the dart will contain an entry pairing up $\Ext{1}{-2}\leftrightarrow\Ext{0}{0}$.
+The full adjacency maps for this system, including this pairing of two external edges, can be seen in Figure~\ref{p2-whole-adjmap}.